highmobility/hmkit-python/README.md

 The library is designed to give IOT developers simple access to High Mobility's systems, by handling all the communication protocols, authentication flows and other security related components.

-Hmkit Python bluetooth SDK has been tested on Raspbian Pi Zero W and Pi 3 Model B+
+Hmkit Python bluetooth SDK has been tested on Raspberry Pi variants Zero W, Model B and Model B+.

 ## Getting started